LondonTrustMedia/cs_training/_networking/switching.md

 Simply put, switching is what happens inside of a network.
 Whenever packets are exchanged between two devices on the same network, they are exchanged using switching.
 When packets are exchanged between devices on different networks, it's called routing (but we won't deal with that here).

-## Special Devices
+## Networking Devices

-There are several special devices inside of a network.
+There are several special networking devices inside of a network.
 Here's a diagram, and we'll go through what each of these devices does:

 ![Network]({{ site.baseurl }}/img/articles/networking-switching/network.svg "Network")